 According to legend, the last king of Bali, Dalem Bungkut, has become a dreaded leader of the other world.
 He becomes Ratu Gede Mas Mecaling, the Great Lord with golden fangs.
 According to another legend, Mecaling lived in Bali, in the small village of Batuan, before being exiled to Nusa Penida because of his black magic.
 In any case, he is still feared by some Balinese who do not dare to pronounce his name aloud.

 Mecaling was a powerful wizard.
 He regularly sent diseases, epidemics and diseases to the Balinese people as a revenge.
 One day when the Balinese were celebrating Nyepi, full of joy and laughter, Mecaling decided to deceive them.
 He went to Bali taking the form of Barong, the leader of the good armies.
 And his army of demons destroyed everything in Bali.
-Since then, the Balinese New Year is a day of silence, no one makes noise or has fun, to fool the demons if they come back.
+Since then, the Balinese New Year, Nyepi, is a day of silence, no one makes noise or has fun, to fool the demons if they come back.
+This is why Nusa Penida inhabitants follow strictly the Nyepi tradition.

 The origin of the pilgrimage to Nusa Penida